gjacuna/dexchallenge/README.md

 📝 Check out `App.jsx` in `packages/react-app/src` to see the changes implemented there.
 Be sure to check `components/DexSwapper` out to see the component I built on top of the Swap component parts.

-💼 There's also 2 basic deployment scripts in `packages/hardhat/deploy`, just to get things started for the market.
-Make sure you change the address in one of them to receive the remaining tokens on your local burner wallet.
+💼 There's also 2 basic deployment scripts in `packages/hardhat/deploy`, just to get things started for the market. <s>Make sure you change the address in one of them to receive the remaining tokens on your local burner wallet.</s>

+# NEW:
+💎 LPs are here!
+Deposit ETH-KOY pairs to become an LP partner!
+Withdraw liquidity to take those commissions home!
+Be careful with arbitragers though.

+🪤 A friend from past challenges has appeared.
+Added a Vendor to game the markets!
+Buy and/or sell tokens to the Vendor to arbitrage them tokens.
+Check its contract in `packages/hardhat/contracts` and the new deployment file in `packages/hardhat/deploy`.
+Now you find 3 files there.

+📜 Check the trade history, any familiar addresses?

 Tinker all you want!

-📱 Open http://localhost:3000 to see the app
+📱 Open http://localhost:3000 to see the ap

-# TO DOs

-Add custom components to deposit and withdraw liquidity.

 # 📚 Documentation